mwvgroup/pwv_kpno/rst_source/index.rst

 Overview
 ********

-**pwv_kpno** is a Python package for modeling the atmospheric transmission function at Kitt Peak National Observatory.
-It provides atmospheric models in the near-infrared (7,000 to 10,000 Angstroms) for years 2010 onward.
+**pwv_kpno** is a Python package for modeling the atmospheric absorption due to H$_2$0 at Kitt Peak National Observatory.
+It provides atmospheric models in the near-infrared (from 7,000 to 10,000 Angstroms) for years 2010 onward.
-Characterizing the atmospheric absorption is important when calibrating ground based astronomical observations.
-Traditionally, determining the detailed atmospheric transmission function required dedicated spectrographic observations. **pwv_kpno** provides an alternative method that does not require dedicated observation time, and that can be run at the observer's convenience.
+Understanding atmospheric absorption is important when calibrating ground based astronomical observations.
+Traditionally, determining the detailed atmospheric transmission function at a given date and time required performing dedicated spectrographic observations. **pwv_kpno** provides an alternative method that does not require dedicated observation time, and that can be performed at the user's convenience.

-When working in the optical and near-infrared, the atmospheric transmission function is highly dependent on the amount of precipitable water vapor (PWV) in the atmosphere. **pwv_kpno** models the atmospheric transmission using PWV measurements provided by the SuomiNet Project.
-SuomiNet measures PWV values by relating the delay in GPS signals to PWV levels in the atmosphere.
-This package uses measurements taken by GPS receivers located at Kitt Peak AZ, Amado AZ, Sahuarita AZ, Tucson AZ, and Tohono O'odham Community College.To seeHere

 ***********
 How to Cite